PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Your Dog Has a Set of Triggers

-Your anxious dog is hyper aware of signs that you’re getting ready to leave the house, and has developed a set of triggers that tell them separation is imminent.
+Your anxious dog is hyper-aware of signs that you’re getting ready to leave the house and has developed a set of triggers that tell them separation is imminent.
 Maybe it’s the sight of you putting on your jacket and shoes or the jingle of your keys, or the way you put your phone and wallet in your bag – we all have little routines that we follow before we leave the house, and your dog is all too aware of them.

 Make sure your dog sitter is fully aware of your dog’s triggers so that they can avoid making the same noises or actions when they’re around your dog.
-It is only by being aware of your dog’s past behaviour that a dog sitter can take the necessary precautions to ensure they don’t inadvertently trigger an anxiety attack simply by jingling their keys or picking up their bag in a certain way.
+It is only by being aware of your dog’s past behavior that a dog sitter can take the necessary precautions to ensure they don’t inadvertently trigger an anxiety attack simply by jingling their keys or picking up their bag in a certain way.

 Preparation Begins Months before the Vacation

-We mentioned your dog’s triggers above: the little sounds or movements you habitually make when you’re getting ready to leave the house that can trigger anxiety in your dog.
+We mentioned your dog’s triggers above the little sounds or movements you habitually make when you’re getting ready to leave the house that can trigger anxiety in your dog.

-Your dog sitter needs to know that, in the month leading up to the vacation, you’ve been working with your dog to desensitise them to these triggers.
-If you putting on your coat can send your dog into a spin of anxiety, you’ve been calmly putting on your coat and then staying inside the house for another 20 minutes to desensitise your dog to that trigger.
+Your dog sitter needs to know that, in the month leading up to the vacation, you’ve been working with your dog to desensitize them to these triggers.
+If you putting on your coat can send your dog into a spin of anxiety, you’ve been calmly putting on your coat and then staying inside the house for another 20 minutes to desensitize your dog to that trigger.
 If it’s the sound of your car keys that light up anxiety sensors in your dog’s brain, you’ve been carrying your keys with you around the house for days on end so your dog can get used to the sound without always associating it with being left alone at home.

 Stress Free Is the Key